AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/reflections/set_up_reflection_probe.md

 1. With the probe selected, set the **Reflection Probe Settings** properties in the ~{ Property Editor }~:

-	-	The **Light Box Min** and **Light Box Max** settings control where in the level the reflections are shown during the game.
+	-	The **Light Box Min** and **Light Box Max** settings control where in the level the reflections are shown when the level is rendered in the engine.
 Only surfaces inside this volume will be lit by the reflections baked for this probe.

 	-	The **Falloff** controls how far from the outside of this volume the reflections start to fade out.
 Lower values cause the reflections to stop over a smaller distance, as they would at the edge of a mirror frame.
 Larger values cause the reflections to fade out over a larger distance, which is typically smoother if you want to have multiple overlapping light probes.